 Writing a book is a lot of work.
 Yes, I know you are aware of that but believe me, it is more work than you think it will be!
 There is the planning, writing, editing, revisions, proofreading, images and back and forth with the publishers and any contributors.
 It can make you question what you have taken on.
 It can keep you up late at night and stop you having the time to invest in other areas of your blog.
 And I haven’t even got into the marketing yet.
-But when you see your front cover – which I can’t wait to reveal! – it all seems worth it.
+But when you see your front cover, it all seems worth it!

 Collaboration can be a great tool for expanding your network and making your book seem more appealing.
 Is there a similar blogger you could team up with?
 Or an expert in the industry?
 This will make your book more appealing to publishers and help in the marketing too.
-My book has been reviewed and endorsed by Allergy UK and the publishers have said that has already contributed to interest from booksellers.
+My book has been reviewed and endorsed by Allergy UK – something which my publishers said definitely contributed to interest from booksellers.